rupeshtiwari/rupeshtiwari.github.io/_posts/2010-09-05-javascript-prototype-inheritance.md

   - javascript
 tags:
   - javascript
-  - Object-Oriented
+  - oop
-  - prototypal inheritance
+  - inheritance
+  - beginners
 description: >-
   In this Article I will explain what prototype is and how protoBy using Prototypal inheritance technique, we can create the instance of an object.